FomTarro/skeletom-net/src/pages/blogs/tactical.desktop.action.1.1.0.md

     - If the `UNTIL` parameter is present, remove all potential dates that occur after the given date.
     - Finally, remove all potential dates that occur before our `RANGE_START` or after our `RANGE_END` dates.

-And there you have it! <span class="highlight">The resulting list of dates represent every occurrence of the event within the desired range</span>.
+And there you have it! <span class="highlight">The resulting list of dates represent every occurrence of the event</span> within the desired range.
 I'm sure there's room for optimization, but despite what all this work with the format may have you thinking, we're not actually in the '90s any more!
 We can afford the computational overhead (but I will continue to think about ways to optimize when making updates).

 <img src=/img/projects/mint-birthday-2024/mint_calendar.png>
 <br>